loum/makester/README.md

 make vars
 ```
 A description of the Makester special purpose variables follows:
 - `MAKESTER__PROJECT_NAME`: the name of the project.
-Defaults to the current working directory's basename
+Defaults to the current working directory's basename.
 - `MAKESTER__SERVICE_NAME`: a service identifier that defaults to `MAKESTER__PROJECT_NAME`.
-This can be used to target your container repository and identify your image
+This can be used to target your container repository and identify your image.
 	- If `MAKESTER__REPO_NAME` is defined in your `Makefile` then `MAKESTER__SERVICE_NAME` becomes `MAKESTER__REPO_NAME/MAKESTER__PROJECT_NAME`.
 For example `supa-cool-repo/my-project` is achieved with the following:
     ```
     MAKESTER__REPO_NAME := supa-cool-repo